 - Rothiemurchus Estate, Aviemore: Located in the north of the Cairngorms National Park just outside Aviemore, Rothiemurchus is a woodland estate with a castle and wildlife – and most importantly – plenty of Highland cows!
 You can even take a Hairy Coo Safari starting from the Rothiemurchus Centre.

-- Ruthven Barracks, Kingussie – The atmospheric ruins of the Ruthven Barracks are located in the west of the Cairngorms National Park.
+- Ruthven Barracks, Kingussie: The atmospheric ruins of the Ruthven Barracks are located in the west of the Cairngorms National Park.
 They are surrounded by grazing land where you can see Highland cows, roaming around the barracks in this very picturesque landscape.
 Also nearby, meet the Highland cows that happily greet visitors at the fascinating Highland Folk Museum in Newtonmore.

 - Uvie Farm: Visit Uvie Farm in the west of the Cairngorms National Park, which breeds Highland cows.
 You can see both adult cows and calves, and even stay there if you’d like!

 - Glen Tanar: See Highland cows grazing in fields near the road in enchanting Glen Tanar, on the eastern periphery of the Cairngorms National Park.
 Glen Tanar estate offers an estate safari too.

 - Culloden Battlefield Visitor Centre: Highland cows are kept in a field at the entrance to the famous Culloden Battlefield, which is located a short drive east of Inverness and is a fascinating place to delve into the past.
 Also nearby, north east of Inverness, visit the delightful Muthu Newton Hotel in Nairn.
 You can see Highland cows grazing in the hotel’s surrounding parkland and enjoy beautiful sea views.

-- Cardhu Distillery – Approximately an hour drive to the east of Inverness, a small herd of Highland cattle graze in the fields beside Cardhu Distillery.
+- Cardhu Distillery: Approximately an hour drive to the south east of Inverness, a small herd of Highland cattle graze in the fields beside Cardhu Distillery.

 - Drumbuie Farm, Loch Ness: Stay at Drumbuie Farm B&B on the northern shores of the mystical Loch Ness, which is also a working farm with Highland cattle.
 The northern stretch of the loch is generally a good place to see Highland cows in the surrounding fields.